kevin-rn/Functional-Programming/Week 3A: Types and Classes.md

 _____________________________________________________________________________________________________________________________________________________

 ### Pretty-printing JSON data
 The JSON (JavaScript Object Notation) language is a small, simple representation for storing and transmitting structured data, for example over a network connection.
 It is most commonly used to transfer data from a web service to a browser-based JavaScript application.
-The JSON format is described at www.json.org, and in greater detail by (RFC 4627)[https://www.ietf.org/rfc/rfc4627.txt].
+The JSON format is described at www.json.org, and in greater detail by [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt).

 JSON supports four basic types of value: strings, numbers, booleans, and a special value named null.
 The language provides two compound types: an array is an ordered sequence of values, and an object is an unordered collection of name/value pairs.
 The names in an object are always strings; the values in an object or array can be of any type.